awslabs/dgl-lifesci/examples/binding_affinity_prediction/README.md

 - **PotentialNet** [6]: A 3-stage model that combines graph convolutional neural network (GCNN) with molecular graphs and KNN graphs and fully connected neural network (FCNN).
 The model consists of three main steps: (1) covalent-only propagation, (2) dual noncovalent and covalent propagation, and (3) ligand-based graph gather.
     1. Stage 1.
 Both ligand and protein graphs are constructed and featurized based on covalent information using `dgllife.utils.CanonicalAtomFeaturizer` and `dgllife.utils.CanonicalBondFeaturizer` so that only chemically bonded atoms are connected in the graph.
 The feature propagation is passed onto a multi-step gated recurrent unit (GRU) followed by a linear layer with sigmoid activation.
     2. Stage 2.
 A new pair of knn-graphs of ligand and protein is constructed from 3-D coordinates of the molecules.
 The edge type between atoms is a combination of covalent bond types and their physical distances.
 The output from stage 1 is used as initial features.
 The feature propagation is again passed onto a multi-step gated recurrent unit (GRU) followed by a linear layer with sigmoid activation.
     3. Stage 3.
-Feature gathering is performed only on ligand atoms on graphs from stage 2.
+Feature gathering is performed only on ligand atoms in graphs from stage 2.
 The final prediction is computed from feature propagation through a multi-layer fully connected neural network with ReLU activation.

 ## Usage